 Ortho-k is also a great benefit for swimmers, athletes and patients who are around dust, pollen or other eye irritants.
 We invite you to schedule an appointment with the doctors at Memorial Eye Center to see if Ortho-k/CRT is the right choice for you or your child.
 Ortho-k/CRT is a great alternative for patients who want clear vision without surgery.
 For more information click here.

 Contact Lens Tips

 - Use multipurpose contact lens solutions with caution.
-While combination cleaning-disinfectant-storage solutions are convenient.
-If a solution has become discolored, do not use it.
-Discoloration might mean that the product is out of date or contaminated.
-To enhance the cleaning performance of the solution, gently rubbing the lenses for a few seconds.
+While combination cleaning-disinfectant-storage solutions are convenient, if a solution has become discolored, do not use it.
+Discoloration might mean that the product is out-of-date or contaminated.
+To enhance the cleaning performance of the solution, gently rub the lenses for a few seconds.

 - Replace your contact lenses as recommended.
 If one or both lenses bother you before you’re due to replace them, get them checked or try a new set — if you have a supply.

 - Replace your contact lens case every three to six months.